-3.2.1 Apart from Major study, students are also required to study 15 cps of other courses to fulfill the requirement of University's undergraduate common curriculum which includes General Education, Co-curricular and Service Learning and Electives.
+3.2.1 Apart from Major study, students are also required to study 15 cps of other courses to fulfill the requirement of University's undergraduate common curriculum which includes General Education and Electives.
 It is a complement to help the programme groom its students to be capable of tackling diverse issues within and among people, organizations and communities.